vinhphm/vinh.dev/pages/posts/improve-websites-ux.md

 ## Toggle menu (hamburger) icon 🍔

-First is the toogle menu for mobile devices from [UXDesign.cc](https://uxdesign.cc/the-menu-210bec7ad80c) with a little tweak from me:
+First is the toggle menu for mobile devices from [UXDesign.cc](https://uxdesign.cc/the-menu-210bec7ad80c) with a little tweak from me:

 <img src="/images/2022/menu-toggle.gif" rounded-lg>

 I use React for my website but below is the plain HTML/CSS code shared by Mikael Ainalem from [UXDesign.cc](https://uxdesign.cc/the-menu-210bec7ad80c).
-I recommend you to check out his article on how this icon and animation is made.
-It's really fascinating.
+I recommend you check out his article on how this icon and animation is made.
+It's fascinating.

 ```html
 <button